Cobrettie/node-db1-project/README.md

   - open `./knexfile.js` and follow the instructions to configure the `production` property to use the correct credentials to connect to your postgres server.
   - run the API and test using an HTTP client like `Postman`.
 - write a React front end and connect it to the API.

+### Heldpful information for this module

+- knex is our query builder library

+- sqlite3 allows us to interface with a sqlite database